 - By service of a copy thereof upon the person being notified in the manner provided by the Rules of Civil Procedure for service of summons and complaint in civil actions; or

-- If the address or identity of any person is not known and cannot be ascertained with reasonable diligence, by publishing a copy thereof at least once a week for two consecutive weeks, in a newspaper published and having general circulation in the county in which the hearing is to be held or, if there is no newspaper published in the county, then in a newspaper of general circulation in the county, the last publication of which is to be at least ten days before the time set for the hearing.
+- If the address or identity of any person is not known and cannot be ascertained with reasonable diligence, by publishing a copy thereof at least once a week for three consecutive weeks, in a newspaper published and having general circulation in the county in which the hearing is to be held or, if there is no newspaper published in the county, then in a newspaper of general circulation in the county, the last publication of which is to be at least ten days before the time set for the hearing.
 Sec.
 45-1-401.

 InventoryWithin three months after his appointment, a personal representative must prepare an inventory of property owned by the decedent at the time of his death, listing it with reasonable detail and indicating as to each listed item its estimated value as of the date of the decedent's death and the type and amount of any encumbrance that may exist with reference to any item.
 The personal representative must send a copy of the inventory to any interested person who requests it and may file the original of the inventory with the appropriate court.
 Sec.
 45-3-706.